At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 - Helps maintain appropriate muscle length and avoid muscle shortening

 - Improves posture and the ability to move

 - Helps relieve stress and reduce risk of lower back pain

-As an exercise physiologist, Alia rates flexibility as a critical first step to achieving greater physical wellbeing.
+Having greater flexibility through consistent training is the first step towards greater physical wellbeing.
+As an exercise physiologist, Alia rates flexibility as a critical first step.